njanakiev/njanakiev.github.io/_posts/2020-10-17-presto-cluster.md

     -XX:+ExitOnOutOfMemoryError
     -Djdk.attach.allowAttachSelf=true

+It is important to set the flag `-Xmx16G` to the available RAM on the nodes (in this case 16 GB).
+A rule of thumb is to allocate around 80% of the available RAM to leave some for the operating system and other processes.
 The flag `-Djdk.attach.allowAttachSelf=true` needs to be added in order to avoid the error [Error injecting constructor, java.io.IOException: Can not attach to current VM](https://github.com/prestosql/presto/issues/752).
 These two files (except the `node.id`) are the same for all servers.

 ## Single Node